 <rect width="300" height="100" style="fill:rgb(200,50,170)" />

 The <path> has many other commands that allow you to draw arcs, curves, horizontal or vertical connections with two points.
-You can read more about all path commands here.
+There are a lot of other path commands which can help you in creating SVG graphics.

 Can I add text to SVG?